bradkav/GSS2018_Indirect/README.md

 * Observing gamma rays doesn't tell us about the distribution of Dark Matter (yet!).
 Rather, we use kinematic data to tell us about the distribution of Dark Matter, which tells us where to look for Dark Matter.
 * How do we estimate the amount of Dark Matter in (e.g.) dwarfs?
 * 'Striking' evidence of cores in dwarf galaxies: arXiv:0810.2119
+* How do we decide where to look for (e.g.) gamma rays from Dark Matter?
+The interplay between signal and background.